+Build the AMPQ.NET project in Visual Studio.

-Open a Developer Command Prompt for VS2013, and run build.cmd from the directory in which you saved AMQPLite.
-You should now see AMQPNetLite.0.1.0-alpha.nupkg in the build/packages folder.
+Open a Developer Command Prompt for VS2013, and run ‘build.cmd’ from the directory in which you saved AMQPLite.
+You should now see AMQPNetLite.0.1.0-beta.nupkg in the build/packages folder.